tarunprabhu/kitsune/kitsune/test/README.md

     are parsed from LLVM bitcode correctly.

   - `driver/`: Check basic handling of Kitsune-specific command line options, especially those that apply to all tapir targets.
-This is only intended to check that the behavior in the driver is as expected.
-Tests that are intended for the effect of a command line option on analyses, optimization and code generation should be added to the directories for specific tapir targets or frontends.
+This should only check that the behavior in the frontend driver is as expected.
+Tests that check the effect of a command line option on analyses, optimization and code generation should be added to the directories for specific tapir targets or frontends.

   - `frontend/`: This contains tests for the supported language-specific frontends, `kitcc`, `kit++`, `kitfc` etc. Some of the features that these